 - Public bodies: Authorities and state institutions, for example public prosecutor's offices, courts or financial authorities, as well as public donors to the DFG to whom we may be required to provide personal data in individual cases.
 In the case of requests for the conferment of orders of merit/other awards, the DFG discloses personal data to public authorities.

-- Scientific institutions: Where necessary, your data will be passed on to scientific institutions at their request, should your area of expertise come under the area of the information being requested.
-Within the framework of the carrying out of administrative work for Senate Commissions by institutions which are authorised to submit proposals (for example universities), your data will be passed on to these bodies to the necessary extent.
+- Academic institutions: If necessary, your data is passed on to academic institutions at their request, insofar as your expertise falls within the requested subject of consultation.
+In connection with taking on administrative tasks for Senate Commissions by institutions entitled to submit proposals (e.g. universities), your data is passed on to these institutions to the extent necessary.

 - Other participants in the decision-making process for funding proposals:

 - Participating reviewers or review board members receive lists with personal data prior to or after a review meeting for the purpose of academic exchange or networking.